Lesson Study: A Teacher's GuideSecondary students aged 12-14 in maroon sweatshirts and white polos engaging in collaborative science lesson study

 • Stigler, J. W., & Hiebert, J. (1999).
 "The Teaching Gap: Best Ideas from the World's Teachers for Improving Education in the Classroom."
 Free Press.
 A foundational text that introduced Western educators to Japanese lesson study practices and their potential for educational reform.

 • Dudley, P. (2013).
-"Teacher learning in Lesson Study: What interaction-level discourse analysis revealed about how teachers utilised imagination, tacit knowledge of teaching and fresh evidence of pupils learning, to develop practice knowledge and so enhance their pupils' learning."
+"Teacher learning in Lesson Study: What interaction-level discourse analysis revealed about how teachers utilised imagination, tacit knowledge of teaching and fresh evidence of learners learning, to develop practice knowledge and so enhance their learners' learning."
 Teaching and Teacher Education, 34, 107-121.

 • Huang, R., & Shimizu, Y. (2016).
 "Improving teaching, developing teachers and teacher developers, and linking theory and practice through lesson study in mathematics: An international perspective."
 ZDM Mathematics Education, 48(4), 393-409.
 This paper provides an international perspective on lesson study implementation across different educational contexts.